orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.terminal / ..`
 	- Move `.self` to `.terminal`
 `.traverse / .all / .map / .any`
+- the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing
 - becomes ignorant of `.all`, pick something, or allow in parallel from this perspective.
 - places another ray at another level of description, pointing that way (for .initial.traverse or .self etc.. .traverse)
 - `.all` / `.any` pending/.../lazy to generate things from those pointers.